Survivors Foundation

-The Survivors Foundation (Fundación Sobrevivientes) is an NGO located in Guatemala that aims to provide emotional, social and legal assistance to hundreds of women victims of violence, looking for justice and protection.
+The Survivors Foundation (in Spanish Fundación Sobrevivientes) is an NGO located in Guatemala that aims to provide emotional, social and legal assistance to hundreds of women victims of violence, looking for justice and protection.
 The association is composed of women survivors of violence.
 It was founded in 2003 by Norma Cruz, women's rights activist.

 History

-The start

 In 1999, Claudia Maria Hernandez Cruz, victim of sexual violence, started a struggle with justice.
 Together with her daughter, Norma Cruz wandered from institution to institution seeking to strengthen the complaint, obtain support, learn procedures, courses of action and get legal support.
 They faced a distressing reality.
 Sexual abuse was not characterized as such.
 The sentences were minimal and these crimes were not relevant to the justice system where stereotypes and paradigms were prevailing.
 Violence against women was normal.

 Emergence as an association

 In a waiting room of the Public Ministry of Guatemala, Norma and her daughter met a child victim of rape.
 Claudia Maria, shocked by such impunity, proposed to her mother to do something.
 That was the time when the concept that would give life, years later to the Foundation Sobrevivientes, began to take shape.
 At that time, Claudia Maria and Norma, with what they had learned, began a process of very basic assistance to the small boy and his mother.

 Other women joined the initiative.
 Persons wanting to help, lawyers and psychologists began to build solidarity and raise their voices around the issue.
 The Public Ministry of Guatemala, the National Civil Police and other institutions began to give them cases requiring assistance.
 A small office of 5 square meters opened, where legal advice, psychotherapy and social work were given.
 In January 2003, the initiative adopted the legal form of Association and became Sobrevivientes.